martinjpratt/VirtualEarth-master/README.md

 You can view a demo here:
 https://www.youtube.com/watch?v=GGWNUWUXnYc

-For more information go to virtualplanet.wustl.edu or email fossett.lab@wustl.edu
+For more information go to https://virtualplanet.wustl.edu or email fossett.lab@wustl.edu